TrevorWrobleski/trevorwrobleski.github.io/README.md

 ## Introduction

-I am an MPhil/PhD student at the London School of Economics in the statistics department.
-My research focuses on Bayesian analysis and machine learning methods as well as operations reserach for health, toxin, and biotech/pharmacological data.
+I am an MPhil/PhD student in statistics at the London School of Economics.
+My research focuses on Bayesian analysis and machine learning methods as well as operations research for health, toxin, and biotech/pharmacological applications.

 ## Education